-The library shall pay for the director's annual memberships in the American Library Association and the Wisconsin Library Association.
+The library pays for the director's annual memberships in the American Library Association, the Public Library Association, and the Wisconsin Library Association.
 11.16.88

-The library shall pay for all management staff memberships in the Wisconsin Library Association.
-02.20.91/1995 budget
+The library pays for all professional staff memberships in the Wisconsin Library Association.
+02.20.91